-Provident Financial is committed to high standards of corporate governance and this section provides an overview of how the company has applied the principles and supporting principles of Section 1 of the Combined Code published by the Financial Reporting Council in June 2006.
+Provident Financial is committed to high standards of corporate governance and this section provides an overview of how the company has complied with the provisions of the UK Corporate Governance Code published by the Financial Reporting Council in September 2012.

 Further information is available in the 2013 Annual report PDF (9.87Mb), which includes the review of Key Governance Principles and the Directors’ Remuneration Report.

-The board comprises two executive directors, three non-executive directors and a non-executive Chairman.
-The board has previously approved a statement of the division of responsibilities between the Chairman and the Chief Executive and all three non-executive directors are considered to be independent.
+The board comprises two executive directors, four non-executive directors and a non-executive Chairman.
+The board has previously approved a statement of the division of responsibilities between the Chairman and the Chief Executive and all four non-executive directors are considered to be independent.

 The Chairman is responsible for chairing the board, monitoring its effectiveness and ensuring that an effective strategy is approved by the board.